 Breakdown by initial maturity

 The debt questionnaire aims to provide detailed information on the time structure of government debt based on its initial maturity.
-The maturity is subdivided into several maturity brackets: less than one year, one to five years, five to seven years, seven to ten years, ten to fifteen years, more than thirty years as well as the summary category of more than one year.
-For some countries, which did not provide the complete breakdown, only two categories are shown: less than one year (short-term) and more than one year (medium/long-term).
-For the other thirteen countries, a detailed debt maturity breakdown is available.
+The maturity is subdivided into several maturity brackets: less than one year, one to five years, five to seven years, seven to ten years, ten to fifteen years, fifteen to thirty and more than thirty years as well as the summary category of more than one year.
+For some countries, which did not provide the complete breakdown, only two categories are shown: less than one year (short-term) and more than one year (long-term).
+For the other fifteen countries, a detailed debt maturity breakdown is available.
 The ratio of medium/long-term and short-term debt to total debt is illustrated in Figure 5.

 Breakdown by currency of issuance

 Figure 7 presents the share of outstanding central government debt issued in euro.
 The debt denominated in euro is equal to the debt issued in national currency for the euro area member countries.
-100 % of the stock of government debt was denominated in euro for Finland, Austria, Luxembourg, Estonia and Belgium.
-Significant percentages (higher than 90 %) were recorded by the same eight EA Member States as above.
-In contrast, in the non-euro countries Denmark, the Czech Republic and Poland, less than 21.4 % of the debt was denominated in euro and the major issuing currency was the national currency.
+100 % of the stock of government debt was denominated in euro for Estonia, Luxembourg, Austria and Finland.
+Significant percentages (higher than 90 %) were recorded by the same ten EA Member States as above.
+In contrast, in the non-euro countries the Czech Republic, Denmark, Poland and Sweden, the major issuing currency was the national currency.
 None of the total UK debt was issued in euro.
-For Latvia and Lithuania, a significant part of the debt was not in either euro or national currency.
-This can be explained by a previous pegging of the national currencies lats and litas to the SDR basket and the US dollar respectively.
+For Lithuania, a significant part of the debt was neither in euro nor in national currency.
+This can be explained by a previous pegging of the national currency litas to the SDR basket and the US dollar respectively.
 In Croatia, the predominant currency of issuance was the euro.

 Apparent average cost of government debt